Naman-Pal/SIHMON/ceng355report.md

 This configuration ensures up-to-date health monitoring with a manageable historical data footprint.

 ### 4.3 Network and Security Considerations
+In developing the monitor, a paramount concern is the secure and reliable transmission of sensitive health data from the BioSensor bracelet to the mobile application.
+This section outlines the key network and security measures implemented to ensure the integrity, confidentiality, and availability of data.
+#### Network Infrastructure and Connectivity
+- Stable Connectivity: SIHMON requires a consistent and stable network connection, utilizing wireless protocols such as Wi-Fi.
+This ensures real-time data transmission from the BioSensor bracelet to the Firebase database and the mobile application.

+#### Data Security and Privacy
+- Secure User Authentication: The mobile application incorporates robust authentication protocols.
+Using methods such as MAuth and token-based authentication, we ensure that only authorized users have access to the health data.
+- Firebase Connection with JSON Key: To facilitate secure communication with Firebase, a JSON key is used.
+This key provides a secure way to authenticate and connect the Raspberry Pi to the Firebase database, ensuring end-to-end encryption and data integrity.

 ### 4.4 Unit Testing
 ### 4.5 Production Testing
 ### 4.6 Challenges/Problems